 Yes.
-There is a minimum amount an employer can pay an H-1B worker and this minimum amount is the higher of either the actual wage level paid to all other individuals with similar experience or the prevailing wage determined by the DOL for the occupation in the area of employment.
+There is a minimum amount an employer can pay an H-1B worker.
+This minimum amount is the higher of either the actual wage level paid to all other individuals with similar experience or the prevailing wage determined by the DOL for the occupation in the area of employment.

-3. Can I work for myself or work Part-Time?
+3. Can I work for myself or work part-time?

 Generally you cannot work for yourself.
 While obtaining an H-1B visa while working for yourself is possible, it is very difficult and you would have to set up an entity where your board has the ability to fire you.
 This is a complicated area so you should consult an attorney if you want to go down this route.

-6. If I already had an H-1B Visa and am Applying for a new one, am I subject to the cap?
+6. If I already had an H-1B visa and am applying for a new one, am I subject to the cap?

 If you already had an H-1B visa and you have not used up your 6 years, your new employer can apply for an H-1B visa for you in the same or similar industry without being subject to the cap.